(As published in “Popular Lately” and “Featured Today” Highlight on Elephant Journal)

 3. Like increases like.

 This Ayurvedic principle is called “samanya vishesha.”
-My teacher, Acharya Shunya, has taught how “the interaction of the microcosm with the macrocosm operates under the law of like increases like.”
+The interaction of the microcosm with the macrocosm operates under the law of like increases like.
 In the classical Ayurvedic text, Charaka Samhita Sutrasthana, Rishi (sage) Charaka has revealed in Chapter 1, Verse 44:

 “Similarity of all substances is always the cause of increase and dissimilarity the cause of decrease.
 Both effect by their application.”